 Understanding the purpose of this firearm will go a long way to what components we recommend and how much the rifle will cost.

 Stick with something that works and ammo is easily found or made.
-Wildcatters will tell you all about the benefits of whatever odd-ball they have come up with but in the end if you don't have time make or the money to source the custom ammo its not worth it.
+Wildcatters will tell you all about the benefits of whatever odd-ball they have come up with but in the end if you don't have time to hand load ammo or the money to source the custom ammo its not worth it.
 Reloading is a hobby and when it becomes job or an absolute necessity you will likely not shoot as often.
 The other side of that coin is it can be a lot of fun and something family members can do and enjoy together.

 Don't go read "what the pros use" unless you plan on being on the competition line next to them and even then its not that important.
-This is your custom rifle not anyone else.
+This is your custom rifle not anyone else’s .
 There are a number of brands out there that make fantastic barrels that shoot 1/2, 1/4 MOA or better that are not on the list of "what the pros use" With that said getting a well made barrel is often why we choose a custom rifle over a factory rifle.
 Most gunsmiths have a few recipes for building accurate and precise guns - listen to the guy/gal building it.

 After talking about barrels it's important to reflect back on the purpose of your rifle.
-Always reflecting back on what the purpose of the firearm is going to be should determine your needs here.
-A 1/4 MOA, 1/2 MOA or 1 MOA Gun is accurate and precision.
+Always thinking about what the purpose of the firearm is going to be should determine your needs here.
+A 1/4 MOA, 1/2 MOA or 1 MOA Gun is accurate and precise.
 A 2 MOA Gun can get a job done but it will have limitations.
 MOA is Minute of Angle or roughly 1inch at 100 yards.
 This scale is actually based on 1.047 in at 100 yards which is why we round it off.
 Doesn't matter much until you reach extreme distances.
 For instance: at 200 yards an MOA is 2.094in so does it matter if you are .094 off on a deer or a 10inch piece of steel plate?
 Not really.
 At 500 yards an MOA is 5.23in so now we are talking about a quarter inch.
 At 1000 yards its an extra 1/2 inch.

 If you shooting 2MOA steel at 1000y or deer at 300 y a 1MOA is plenty sufficient.
 Where it gets serious is thinking about the kill zone on an animal at 500, 600,700 or even 1000 yards.
 The kill zone doesn't change its still about 5 inches, in my opinion, for an good ethical kill.
 So at 500 yards a 1 MOA gun should hit in the kill zone as long as the shooter does their job and makes a good wind call.
 Its harder than you think.
 Beyond 500 yards the need for a hunting rifle to be 1/2MOA or 1/4 MOA gets real.
 Now you have a better chance of keeping that bullet in the kill zone or on steel.